-Factors taken into account for the 2020/21 Budget Setting Process and in developing the Strategy are:
+Factors taken into account for the 2021/22 Budget Setting Process and in developing the Strategy are:

-Corporate Strategy The Council's financial plans should be in support of its strategic priorities and objectives set out in overview in the Corporate Strategy.
+Corporate Strategy The Council's financial plans should be in support of its strategic priorities and objectives set out in overview in the Corporate Strategy .
 The Strategy sets out Our Vision: To continue to be a financially sustainable Council with strong leadership that delivers valued services, a commitment to delivering innovation and change to meet the needs of our Borough guided by our values and priorities: Achieving efficiency; Embracing effective partnership working; Valuing our environment and encouraging sustainable growth; and Innovation.
-At the time of writing the Corporate Strategy is in the process of being refreshed and a new version is expected to be approved alongside the Budget reconfirming the above values and priorities.
-Consultation with The Council consults representatives of its non-domestic Non-Domestic ratepayers about its expenditure proposals who may Ratepayers make written representations if they deem it appropriate.
-No such representations have been received.
-The level of five dies The level of funding Our Settlement Funding Assessment (SFA) for 2020/21 from Central is £2,301,752.
-This represents a cash increase of Government £36,902 or 1.6% when compared to the equivalent figure towards the costs of of £2,264,850 in 2019/20. local services
+A one-year Addendum has been added to the Corporate Strategy to provide a framework within which to consider a wide range of issues in response to the Covid-19 pandemic and development of a future recovery plan.
+Consultation with Non-Domestic The Council consults representatives of its non-domestic ratepayers about its expenditure proposals who may make written representations if they deem it appropriate.
+Ratepayers No such representations have been received.
+The level of funding The level of funding Our Settlement Funding Assessment (SFA) for 2021/22 from Central is £2,301,752, the same as that received in 2020/21.